 How to Protect Your Home Before Winter

-Much of the U.S. is experiencing an unseasonably freezing fall as winter barrels towards us.
+Much of the U.S. is experiences unseasonably freezing fall as winter barrels towards us.
 It’s a chilly reminder to shore up homes for the winter.
-During the coldest season, homes are under intense pressure—to keep inhabitants warm and dry.
+During the coldest season, homes are under intense pressure to keep inhabitants warm and dry.
 The good news: it’s not too late to tackle winter-prepping projects by adding them to bigger home renovations already in the planning stages.
-Here’s what Sweeten recommends to ensure your apartment or house is a pleasant place to wait out the winter:
+Here, Sweeten recommends key practices for preparing a home for winter.
+A cozy abode in freezing temperatures is often worth the work!

 Patch your roof